RCG Home Rescue Team

 Best if: You need to stop foreclosure immediately

 Filing Chapter 13 bankruptcy triggers an automatic stay that halts foreclosure.
 You can catch up on payments through a repayment plan while keeping your home.
-This is a legal process requiring an attorney, but we can help with the real estate side.
+This requires a bankruptcy attorney, but we can help with the real estate side.

 Keep Home